OmarMohamed5699/OmarMohamed5699/README.md

 ## 🧠 About my research

-My thesis extends the UMI framework with tactile feedback, enabling a Franka Panda robot to learn manipulation policies from human demonstrations that include force and Vision.
+My thesis extends the UMI framework with tactile feedback, enabling the manipulator to learn manipulation policies from human demonstrations that include force and Vision.
 I achieved <15 ms visual–tactile synchronisation error and validated the pipeline on contact-rich tasks where vision alone is insufficient.